First, the fantastic 7-day vegan guide…

 So see, it’s quite easy once you get the hang of things, and no more costly than any other diet…no fancy highfalutin foods here, that’s for sure, mostly just basic stuff from the amazing Earth.
 Although some, like fresh organic blueberries, can be expensive, so I get frozen regular ones even though they may have pesticide residue.

 So if you eat this way, concentrating on fresh whole unprocessed, nutritionally potent foods, you’ll be very healthy, of course not including anything you’re allergic to or can’t tolerate.

 Here’s a helpful reference for what foods are best to buy organic according to pesticide content; i.e., apples (at top = worst) should always be organic and avocados (at bottom = best) are fine conventionally grown: http://www.ewg.org/foodnews/list.php#

 Of course, this is only my non-professional advice going by what works for me.
-I’m not a doctor or nutritionist, but I listen carefully to those who are, such as the good people behind the linked article at top.
+I heed the advice of people I see as wise, compassionate and healthy, such as the good people behind the linked article at top.
+(Also, see disclaimer below.)